rust-lang/rust-forge/src/libs/maintaining-std.md

 You shouldn’t need `#[inline]`:

-- On methods that take a generic argument.
+- On methods that have any generics in scope.
 - On methods on traits that don’t have a default implementation.
 - On `const` items.